efarr/CourseraGetCleanDataProject/README.md

 |------------|------------------
 | CodeBook.md | Description of data and process of clean-up and aggregation.
 | run_analysis.R | Script for transforming raw data into single, tidy data set.
-| means_by_subj_and_activivity.txt | Tidy CSV with the average of each variable for each activity and each subject.
+| means_by_subj_and_activivity.txt | Tidy data set with the average of each variable for each activity and each subject.

 #Transformation Process